Hazards Planning Center

 Sam Brody

 Samuel D. Brody is a Regents Professor and holder of the George P. Mitchell '40 Chair in Sustainable Coasts in the Departments of Marine Sciences and Landscape Architecture and Urban Planning at Texas A&M University.
-He is the Director of Center for Texas Beaches and Shores and the Lead Technical Expert for the Governor's Commission to Rebuild Texas.
+He is the Director of the Center for Texas Beaches and Shores and the Lead Technical Expert for the Governor's Commission to Rebuild Texas.
 Brody's research focuses on coastal environmental planning, spatial analysis, flood mitigation, climate change policy, and natural hazards mitigation.
-He has published numerous scientific articles on flood risk and mitigation, and recently authored the book, Rising Waters: The causes and consequences of flooding in the United States published by Cambridge University Press.
+He has published numerous scientific articles on flood risk and mitigation, and recently authored the book, Rising Waters: The Causes and Consequences of Flooding in the United States published by Cambridge University Press.
 Brody teaches graduate courses in environmental planning, flood mitigation, and coastal resiliency.
 He has also worked in both the public and private sectors to help local coastal communities adopt flood mitigation plans.

 Presenter